ciar4n/bonsai-docs/content/docs/base-elements/typography.md

 ## Typography

-Before you even start adding class or style attributes, **Bedrock CSS** applies a base styling to your semantic HTML elements.
-Simply load **Bedrock CSS** and base HTML elements will be styled beautifully with zero effort.
+Before you even start adding class or style attributes, **Bonsai CSS** applies a base styling to your semantic HTML elements.
+Simply load **Bonsai CSS** and base HTML elements will be styled beautifully with zero effort.

 ### Paragraphs & Inline Elements